root-7325/root3277/README.md

 - 👋 Hi, I’m @root7325
 - 👀 I’m interested in Reverse Engineering
-- 🌱 I’m currently learning: python & batch
+- 🌱 I’m currently learning: python
 - 📫 You can message me in discord: root뿌리#7325

 <!---